s-20/unnamed/Aspects.md

 # Aspects

-**Selecting Aspects is Step 2 of [Character Creation](CCSummary.md)**
+!> Selecting Aspects is Step 2 of [Character Creation](CCSummary.md)

 Aspects represent central strengths of your character.
-They function like souped-up [Traits](Traits.md) - they're pulled into rolls, and provide an extra success when you roll a 6.
+They function like souped-up [Traits](Traits.md) - they're pulled into rolls, adding dice to a check.
+Unlike Traits, however, they can be pulled in under broader circumstances.

-When [burned](Burn.md), Aspects grant a free success, and grant successes at 1 result lower than the rest of the roll (i.e. if the roll is counting success at 4+, the Aspect dice count succes at 3+).
+When [burned](Burn.md), Aspects become Easy Dice, just like [Traits](Traits.md).

 Aspects aren't chosen from a list; they're player-defined and used to help describe the character as a person, and define their abilities.
 Like [Traits](Traits.md) and [Skills](Skills.md), Aspects can be stacked.

 Characters being with 5 ranks of Aspects, and can have a [Stack](Stack.md) of up to 3 in any one Aspect.
 All characters have at least two different Aspects.

 ## Defining Aspects

 Aspects should be short phrases that are easy to understand.
-There really aren't any limits as to what they can be outside of those established in your [Parameters](Parameters.md), as long as they're not more than a few words long.

-The word limitation exists for two reasons - to keep Aspects at-a-glance understandable, and to keep them from getting too specific.
-"Private Detective" is concise, paints a specific picture, and is easy to use.

-To define your Aspects, think about things you want your character to be able to do that are central to their [Origin](Origin.md).
-They can be broad or specific, as long as they're descriptive.
+Generally, it should be clear just by reading them what circumstances they should cover.
+They can imply groups of skills, a career, a general area of physical expertise, or a variety of other things.

+An aspect should be at least two words long, and no more than four words.
+They are short descriptive phrases and not generally complete sentences.
+They cannot be so broad as to apply to every - or even most - rolls, but they should be more broad than a [trait](Traits.md) or [skill](Skills.md).

 ### Examples